Work a Ski Season

-At Powder White we are just at the peak time for interviewing for Chalet Hosts, Drivers, Maintenance people and Resort Management for the impending 2016/17 ski season.
-Now embarking on our 14th season, we have employed over a thousand staff, and on reflection, I feel that we have given them more than just a job – but a life enhancing experience that has improved each of these individuals.
+At Powder White we are just starting the recruitment drive for Season 19/20, interviewing for Chalet Hosts, Drivers, Maintenance people and Resort Management.
+Now embarking on our 17th season, we have employed over a thousand staff, and on reflection, I feel that we have given them more than just a job – but a life enhancing experience that has improved each of these individuals.
 We often say that we send away girls and boys and women and men return!

 So I believe that every school leaver should to a ski season to help built character, integrity and responsibility but it doesn’t just stop there.

 Once you know what you want to do, read our top 10 interview tips right here!

 8 reasons why you should consider completing a ski season

 Nothing shapes an individual better than a good exposure to some hard work!
 Whilst ‘doing a season’ sounds like a breeze, in reality you are working most days of the week, for twenty weeks, having to be up early to cook breakfast, bake a cakes and prepare the evening meal, only then to clean the chalet.